 This should give you an appreciation for how much extra effort is for you to walk around and sit with your feet out all day.
 Now it’s time to dig a little deeper into the specific areas it affects.

 Reduced Shock Absorption

 The arch of the foot is designed to provide shock absorption when walking, running and jumping.
-It stores energy from your foot coming in contact (stored energy) with the ground and the translates it into kinetic energy (movement).
+It stores energy from your foot coming in contact (stored energy) with the ground and translates it into kinetic energy (movement).

 When your foot is flat, your Plantar Fascia is under constant stretch (think heel pain in the morning).
 The Plantar Fascia is a band of connective tissue which helps form the arch of the foot.
-It works like an elastic band to keep us moving forward when walking or running.
+It works as an elastic band to keep us moving forward when walking or running.

 Duck Feet: Your Knees